 Ben's Guide to U.S. Government for Kids

 Students can learn about the branches of the U.S. government, how laws are made, how the federal and state governments share power and more.
 Elementary, middle and high school students can select the appropriate guide to see material adapted for their age group.

 Branches of the U.S. Government

-Learn how the Constitution of the United States organizes the government into executive, legislative, and judicial branches to ensure that no one group or individual has too much power.
+Learn how the Constitution of the United States organizes the government into executive, legislative and judicial branches to ensure that no group or individual has too much power.
 The site links to official government and other selected websites to offer more detailed information about the federal government.